 Getting care for symptoms and side effects

 Astrocytoma and its treatment often cause side effects.
-In addition to treatment to slow, stop, or eliminate the disease, an important part of care is relieving a child’s symptoms and side effects.
+In addition to treatments intended to slow, stop, or eliminate the disease, an important part of care is relieving a child’s symptoms and side effects.
 This approach is called palliative or supportive care, and it includes supporting the child with his or her physical, emotional, and social needs.

-Palliative treatments vary widely and often include medication, nutritional changes, relaxation techniques, and other therapies.
-Your child may also receive palliative treatments similar to those meant to eliminate the tumor, such as chemotherapy, surgery, and radiation therapy.
+Palliative treatments vary widely and often include medication, nutritional changes, relaxation techniques, emotional support, and other therapies.
+Your child may also receive palliative treatments similar to those meant to eliminate the tumor, such as chemotherapy, surgery, or radiation therapy.
 Talk with your child’s doctor about the goals of each treatment in the treatment plan.

 A remission is when tumor cells cannot be detected in the body and there are no symptoms.
-This may also be called “no evidence of disease” or NED.
+This may also be called having “no evidence of disease” or NED.

 If the tumor does return after the original treatment, it is called a recurrent tumor.
 It may come back in the same place (called a local recurrence), nearby (regional recurrence), or in another place (distant recurrence).
 When astrocytoma recurs, it usually recurs near where the tumor originally started.

 Grade of the tumor

-- Where the tumor recurred
+Where the tumor recurred

-- The type of treatment the child received for the original tumor
+The type of treatment your child received for the original tumor

 If the tumor is a low-grade recurrent astrocytoma, the doctor may perform surgery to remove as much of the tumor as possible.
-Children who have not previously had radiation therapy or chemotherapy may receive one or both of these treatments for the recurrent tumor.
+Children who have not previously had radiation therapy or chemotherapy may receive either or both of these treatments for the recurrent tumor.

 If the tumor is a high-grade recurrent astrocytoma, the doctor may suggest other types of chemotherapy or radiation therapy.
 Rarely, chemotherapy along with stem cell/bone marrow transplantation may be recommended.